|

 _____ Charge up your cordless drill and/or cordless screwdriver.

 _____ Make sure you have fresh batteries in your transistor radio.
-A radio with a Weather Alert may be valuable.
+A radio with a Weather Alert will be valuable.

-_____ Charge up your cellular phones and any spare cell phone batteries or lipstick chargers you have.
+_____ Charge up your cellular phones and any spare cell phone power bank batteries or lipstick chargers you have.

 _____ Make sure you have a battery-powered TV.
 Otherwise, you won't be able to see those "live" reports if you lose electricity.